rikurauhala/you.github.io/docs/manual.md

 Start by getting the source code.
 Use one of the following ways to clone the repository from the command line.
 Alternatively, you may download the source code as a [zip package](https://github.com/rikurauhala/you.github.io/archive/refs/heads/main.zip).

+**Prerequisites**:

+You should have the following software or packages installed.
+It is also recommended to use Linux as everything has been tested only on a Linux distro.
+To use other operating systems, you may have to do some research of your own.

+- `git: ^2.25.1`
+- `node: ^v18.7.0`
+- `npm: ^8.15.0`

 ```bash
 # Get the source code via the command line
 # Choose the way you are most familiar with